rabiyaverse/Remote-Health-Inequality/README.md

 # Remote-Health-Inequality
-Comparative data analysis of health inequity in Australia and Indonesia through the Social Determinants of Health framework. remote-health-inequity/
+Comparative data analysis of health inequity in Australia and Indonesia through the Social Determinants of Health framework. remote-health-inequity

-A reflection following the WHO Academy course, Social Determinants of Health Equity: Concepts and Evidence
+*A reflection following the WHO Academy course, Social Determinants of Health Equity: Concepts and Evidence.*

 *Joining the WHO Academy's work on social determinants of health strengthened my understanding of something I'd always known abstractly but never quite pinned down: health inequity is shaped by structural conditions, not individual behaviour.
 It's easy to talk about that as a principle.
 It's harder to see it in numbers.
 So I decided to go looking for the numbers — in two countries I know well, Australia and Indonesia.*